ynaung24/stock_price_prediction/README.md

 ✅ Started Airflow & Verified Execution

 Now your DAG will **fetch stock data daily at 5 PM** and store it in your **MongoDB Cluster!** 🚀

+## Important Note:

+- Ensure that the 'config.yml' has the correct API keys and MongoDB connection URI are correct.
+- Ensure that filepaths are set up correctly in these files: